 Like I always tell my team, with complexity in portfolios comes the need for intelligent renewable asset management.
 No doubt, offshore wind projects are a decisive step towards a green-dominant energy mix.
 However, they do come with their own challenges.

-Optimized supply chains, improved efficiencies, and offshore workers’ skill sets are just some considerations that go into setting up these capital-intensive projects.
+Optimized supply chains, high CAPEX, improved efficiencies, and offshore workers’ skill sets are the top ones.
 Therefore, if wind farm asset managers have the right tools, these challenges can be dealt with better.

 Hence, I foresee a definite rise in the demand for cloud-based renewable energy asset management software.
 Integrated platforms that will let wind energy developers manage their complex portfolios from anywhere, anytime.